 Going against Kida is the fact that she's not an official Disney princess.
 And her second movie really wasn't that good.
 I honestly wasn't really exposed to Kida until this year, after I got curious about some of the older Disney movies I've never seen.
 She's the princess I have the least experience with, honestly.
 But really, I can't find much fault with Kida at all.
 She's pretty awesome.
 And definitely underrated.

 Mulan is another awesome princess (kinda).
 I love Mulan because she is incredibly tough and awesome.
 She has a lot of the same messages as Elsa about being yourself, but she's less dramatic than Elsa.
 She's willing to sacrifice herself to save her father from war, and she outsmarts an entire enemy army.
 Twice.

 Gotta love Merida.
 Nobody can get herself out of arranged marriage with as much style as her.
-Not to mention without breaking the rules (technically she found a legal loophole).
-Her wildness and passion is really awesome and you have gotta love the hair.
+Not to mention without breaking the rules (technically, she found a legal loophole).
+Her wildness and passion are really awesome, and you have gotta love the hair.

 While I don't have a problem with Merida herself, I didn't really like her movie as much as most Disney princess movies.
 It didn't feel like there was as much plot as there could have been, and aside from Merida, her mother, and her brothers (who didn't get nearly enough screentime), the characters in the stories were really undeveloped.
 However, the Celtic culture in the movie was great.

 Rapunzel is my favorite Disney princess!
 She is seriously underrated!
 Not only is she really quirky and very human (actually, her personality is a lot like mine), but she's also really smart.
 In this version, she can break out of her tower at any time.
 But she doesn't really want to, except to see the lanterns.